 - First, check your password by browsing to Webmail and trying to log in.
 If you aren’t able to log in, then you have the incorrect password.
 Forgotten passwords can be reset in konsoleH – you will need to get your domain or web administrator to update it for you if you don’t have konsoleH access.

 2. From the toolbar at the top, select File and then Add Account.

 3. Enter your name (which will appear the “From” field in your emails), email address and password, then click Continue (forgotten passwords can be reset in konsoleH)

 - Account Type can be IMAP or POP (IMAP is default)

 - Description (optional) e.g. Hetzner

 - Incoming Mail Server is mail.(your domain name) or IP Address

 - User Name is your full email address

-- Password is your mailbox password (as in previous screen)
+- Password is your mailbox password (as in the previous screen)

 5. Apple Mail will now test the connection to the specified mail server.
 Once this is complete, click Continue.